Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 14. Tap **Click here to proceed**.
     ![ID Wallet - Continue FIDO2 Registration]({{site.baseurl}}/assets/unifyia/23-wallet-add-ids4.png)
 15. You will be prompted to set up a security key.
 If you see a screen prompting for Face ID to sign in, select **Other Options** > **Security Key** to continue with security key registration.
 Tap the NFC-enabled security key near the NFC antenna of the mobile device.
 The NFC antenna is usually located on the top of the phone for iOS devices and on the back of the phone for Android devices.
-16. When prompted set up a PIN to continue.
+16. When prompted, set up a PIN to continue.
   ![ID Wallet - Set up Security key]({{site.baseurl}}/assets/unifyia/24-wallet-add-ids5.png)
 17. On the next screen, a label for the registered passkey is displayed.
 If required, rename it and select **OK**.
 You have completed the registration process.
   ![ID Wallet - Provide Label]({{site.baseurl}}/assets/unifyia/25-wallet-add-ids6.png)